lucadavies/Technician/README.md

 - [Photos](https://github.com/lucadavies/Technician/wiki/Photos) - Click here to see a collection of photos from my work
 - [Show Credits](https://github.com/lucadavies/Technician/wiki/Show-Credits) - Click here to see a list of my show and event credits

 I am an enthusiastic and dedicated technician with nearly ten years' of experience in theatre and events.
 I am comfortable working alone, as part of a larger team, or in leadership or teaching roles where appropriate.
 I am highly committed to good organisation and professionalism throughout my work, with a focus on delivering the show or project to the highest standard possible.
-I am also keen to learn and develop my skillset at all turns, with a particular penchant for learning lighting control systems.
+I am also keen to learn and develop my skillset at all turns, with a particular penchant for learning new lighting control systems.
 <table>
   <th>
         Lighting